 8. Brush up on your written communications skills.

-While video is replacing many of your meetings, ad hoc watercooler conversations will now happen in Teams, Slack or other instant messaging channels that don’t always have spellcheck.
+While video has replaced many of your meetings, ad hoc watercooler conversations are now happening in Teams, Slack or other instant messaging channels that don’t always have spellcheck.
 Keep your writing brief and clear, and when in doubt just IM, “Gotta sec?” and move to video.

 9. Take breaks.